 Templating

-Templates allow you to interpolate values from Flags, Arguments and Configuration into some aspects of commands.
+Templates allow interpolation of values from Flags, Arguments, and Configuration into certain aspects of commands.

-For example the exec command type allows you to use templates to put arguments into the command being run.
+For example, the exec command type supports templates for placing arguments into the command being run.

 Only some fields are parsed through templates, the documentation for each command type will call out what is supported.